the-ge/thege.hodgepodge.launcher/README.md

 ## HOW TO TRANSLATE

+### 1. Clone this repository or update it if already cloned, then go to your cloned repository local root (where this README is located).

+> [!NOTE]
+> I'm modifying the code quite often, be sure to update your cloned repository right before translating.

-### 1. Extract translatable strings from the plasmoid code:
+### 2. Extract translatable strings from the plasmoid code:

 ```sh
 ./bin/i18n-extract